Jarmps90/landing-page/README.md

 19 May.
 Added color and font size to links.
 Removed underlines in links.
 Put everything there places in header.
 Removed spaceing in header-content.
 Next time align header text size img and add container to header logo.
 20 May.
 Added outlines to header-content.
 21 May.
 Added style to the page.
 Removed padding and margin in header text to fit better with img.
-Thinking how to size them that my backround doesn't brake.
+Thinking how to size them that my backround doesn't brake (Solved that braking issiue)
+Add a photo to header and take next felxbox to style.